Listening with Misophonia (3): Activating the Ear

-Originally employed as part of a bundle of means for mapping acoustic situations in locations around the world, soundwalks are a good method to understand and internalize the concept of soundscapes by experience.
+Originally used as part of a package of measures to map acoustic situations in locations around the world, soundwalks are a good way to understand and internalise the concept of soundscapes through experience.

 Hildegard Westerkamp – A Vancouver Soundwalk (1973), map outlining a walking route with numbered listening stops

-The practise got introduced by R. Murray Schafer when he initiated the World Soundscape Project at Simon Fraser University in Vancouver/Canada during the late Sixties.
-Next to field recordings and drawn sonic maps, soundwalks appeared in the context of a cartography via sound that the initiative propagated.
-They come in a variety of formats.
+The practice was introduced by R. Murray Schafer when he launched the World Soundscape Project at Simon Fraser University in Vancouver, Canada, in the late 1960s.
+In addition to field recordings and drawn sonic maps, soundwalks were also created as part of the cartography through sound promoted by the initiative.
+They come in various formats.

-In 2009 in Berlin, a group of experimental musicians offered soundwalks that were taken blindly.
-Participants of Gehörte Stadt would cover their eyes and walk around the city, nonverbally guided by individual companions.
+In 2009, a group of experimental musicians in Berlin offered soundwalks that were undertaken blindfolded.
+The participants in Gehörte Stadt (Listened City) covered their eyes and walked through the city, guided non-verbally by individual companions.

-A soundwalk may also get conceived as a group experience along a fixed route that supposedly has acoustically interesting phenomena to offer.
-In 1973, composer Hildegard Westerkamp drew a map for A Vancouver Soundwalk that suggested listening stops along the route from an urban area to the seaside, and back into the city.
+A soundwalk can also be designed as a group experience along a set route that offers acoustically interesting phenomena.
+In 1973, composer Hildegard Westerkamp drew a map for A Vancouver Soundwalk, suggesting listening stations along the route from an urban area to the sea and back to the city.

-All these different ways of soundwalks train the ear to work in an active mode.
-This might be a helpful skill when trying to analyze a situation when and where one’s misophonia is being triggered: What is going on?
-What is the nature of the sound that’s causing pain?
+All these different types of soundwalks train the ear to work actively.
+This can be a helpful skill when trying to analyse a situation that triggers misophonia: What is going on?
+What is the nature of the sound that causes pain?
 What else is happening?
-Is it possible to stay calm?
+Is it possible to remain calm?

-Soundwalks are exciting sensual experiences and a fun way to explore the potential of listening.
-They may take place in nature and cities alike.
-No one, who got introduced to the technique, ever got bored by them.
+Soundwalks are exciting sensory experiences and an entertaining way to explore the potential of listening.
+They can take place both in nature and in cities.
+No one who has tried this technique has ever been bored.

-In her essay Soundwalking from 1974, Hildegard Westerkamp reflects observations she made during numerous of such walks.
-As a composer, she would later regularly make use of field recordings.
-In her 1989 piece Kits Beach Soundwalk, Westerkamp explains how she is perceiving her environment while recording.
+In her 1974 essay Soundwalking, Hildegard Westerkamp reflects on her observations made during numerous such walks.
+As a composer, she later made regular use of field recordings.
+In her 1989 piece Kits Beach Soundwalk, Westerkamp explains how she perceives her surroundings during the recordings.

 Mapping Acoustic Situations